Skip to content

 • tmp/*.[html|json|txt] - directly to this folder are saved html/json/txt reports, by default with domain and timestamp in the name.
 These files are usually only units of MB.

-• tmp/http-client-cache/ - cache for HTTP responses of all crawled files.
-If you also crawl all assets and whole your website has 1GB, this folder will also have ~ 1GB allocated.
-You can disable HTTP cache by using --http-cache-dir=''.
+• ~/.cache/siteone-crawler/http-cache/ - cache for HTTP responses of all crawled files (an XDG-compliant location that respects $XDG_CACHE_HOME).
+If you also crawl all assets and your whole website has 1GB, this folder will also have ~ 1GB allocated.
+You can change its location with --http-cache-dir, set a time-to-live with --http-cache-ttl (default 24h), or disable the cache entirely with --no-cache.
 You can delete the contents of this folder at any time.
 However, if the crawler is started repeatedly, all content will have to be downloaded again.

-• tmp/result-cache/ - cache files of internal crawler results.
-This folder is used by default (you can override it by --result-storage-dir), when you use --result-storage=file.
-Default is --result-storage=memory, which does not use disk at all.
+• tmp/result-storage/ - storage files of internal crawler results.
+This folder is only used when you enable --result-storage=file (you can override its location with --result-storage-dir).
+The default is --result-storage=memory, which does not use disk at all.
 You can delete the contents of this folder at any time.

 For optimal performance, we recommend using an SSD or NVME disk.